 (1)

-where p is the hydrostatic pressure, γ is the unit weight of the water, and D is the depth from the water’s surface to the bottommost point of the vessel, usually called the draught.
 This distance from the water line to the top of the rectangle (the gunwale) is called the freeboard; the results of inadequate freeboard can be seen in Figure 3.

-In any case, for a vessel of beam (width) W and a length L the volume it displaces is given by the equation
+Turning to the displacement, for a vessel of beam (width) W and a length L the volume it displaces is given by the equation

 (2)